webpro-nl/knip/packages/docs/src/content/docs/reference/faq.md

 TypeScript has a very good "Find references" feature, that you might be using in your IDE as well.
 Yet at scale this becomes too slow.
 That's why Knip builds up its own module graph to look up export usages.
+Additional benefits for this comprehensive graph include:

+- serializable and cacheable
+- enables more features
-The added benefit is that this comprehensive graph is serializable (and thus cacheable) and potentially usable for other tools to build upon as well.
+- usable for other tools to build upon as well

-Knip does use `ts.findReferences` to find references to class members (i.e. when the issue type `classMembers` is included).
+Without sacrificing these benefits, Knip does use `ts.findReferences` to find references to class members (i.e. when the issue type `classMembers` is included).
 In case analysis of exports requires type information of external dependencies, the [`--include-libs ` flag][1] will trigger the same.

 ### Why can't I use path aliases to reference other workspaces?